varshini2-lang/dbms1/README.md

 **Features**
 User Authentication: Users can register, login, and logout securely.
 Authentication is implemented using Flask-Login.

-CRUD Operations: Users can perform CRD (Create, Read, Delete) operations on music tracks, artists, albums, and genres.
+CRUD Operations: Users can perform CRUD (Create, Read,Update, Delete) operations on music tracks, artists, albums, and genres.

 Search Functionality: Users can search for music tracks by title, artist, album, or genre.